 10. Absorb information during every available moment.
 Reject basic entertainment.

 11. Immediately get rid of anything which can be gotten rid of.
-Avoid being weighed down by physical items.
+Avoid being restricted by physical items.
 Avoid buying anything other than books (see below.)

 12. Set a budget each month.
 Order of priorities: books, accommodation, transport, food, other stuff.
 As Desiderius said 'when I have a little money, I buy books; and if I have any left, I buy food and clothes.'
 That does not mean I spend the most on books (nowhere near), I just fit my other expenses around the ones I intend to buy.